 We have a Diversity Strategy which sets out how we will attract candidates from underrepresented groups and prepare them for judicial appointment, how we make sure that selection processes are fair and non-discriminatory, and how we undertake targeted outreach.
 You can read the latest information about our new and ongoing activities to delivery our strategy in our regular Diversity Updates.

-We have four ‘target groups’ that data shows are underrepresented in the judiciary; women, black, Asian and minority ethnic (BAME) people, disabled people and solicitors.
+We have four ‘target groups’ that data shows are underrepresented in the judiciary: women, ethnic minority candidates, disabled candidates and solicitors.
 Although we place a particular focus on these groups, all protected characteristics as defined by the Equality Act 2010, plus socio-economic background, are considered when carrying out equality impact assessments.
 There are a range of support schemes available that are targeted at candidates from underrepresented groups, such as the Pre-application Judicial Education programme (PAJE).

 Review of JAC Shortlisting Tools 2018: summary report and conclusions